 7. Hotels in Dublin tend to be either expensive or very quite far out of the city.
 So AirBnB may be a good alternative for budget travellers who don't want to stay in crammed hostel.

 Unless otherwise credited, all photos by © Sonja Irani | filmfantravel.com

-Disclosure: This blog post includes affiliate links to GetYourGuide.com and AirBnB.com.
+Disclosure: This blog post includes affiliate links to GetYourGuide.com.
 If you click on any of these links and make a booking, I will receive a small affiliate fee, which I will use for the costs of running my website.